kjolley/BIGSdb_documentation/dbase_setup.rst

     the plugin will not be available unless the all_plugins attribute is set to 'yes'.
 If the all_plugins attribute is set to 'yes', the Codon Usage plugin can be disabled by setting this attribute to 'no'.

+* codon_table

+  * Set the id of the global codon table to use.
+See https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi for a list with the of ids and their description.
+This can be overridden on a per-isolate basis if alternative_start_codons is set to 'yes'.
+Default value is "11".

 * codon_usage_limit